 Richard Reibstein is a Partner in the New York office of Locke Lord LLP where he represents employers and senior management in all areas of labor and employment law.
 He began his legal career with the U.S. Department of Labor and the National Labor Relations Board in Washington, D.C., before going into private practice.

-Richard’s practice covers five areas of the law: employment law (including discrimination, sexual harassment, employment agreements, wage and hour disputes, and terminations); independent contractor compliance and misclassification claims (including defense of class actions and administrative proceedings); non-competes and trade secrets (representing companies seeking to protect their key personnel and confidential information as well as businesses trying to lift out talent); labor-management relations (including practice before the NLRB); and commercial litigation and defense of claims alleging sexual abuse against educational institutions.
+Richard’s practice covers five areas of the law: employment law (including discrimination, sexual harassment, employment agreements, wage and hour disputes, and terminations); independent contractor compliance and misclassification claims (including defense of class actions and administrative proceedings); non-competes and trade secrets (representing companies seeking to protect their key personnel and confidential information as well as businesses trying to lift out talent); labor-management relations (including practice before the NLRB); and commercial litigation and defense of individual and class actions including claims involving public accommodations.

 Richard regularly counsels employers how to comply with the law and avoid lawsuits that could arise under an array of labor and employment laws.
 He also defends employers in claims involving employment discrimination (including workplace harassment, hostile work environment and disability claims), wrongful discharge and workplace torts (including defamation, fraud, invasion of privacy, tortious interference and negligent hiring and retention) as well as ERISA litigation.
 Richard represents management at NLRB proceedings, arbitrations and collective bargaining negotiations and advises employers on remaining union-free.
 He also defends employers in the areas of family and medical leaves, benefit disputes, workplace investigations and the specialized areas of construction and health care labor law.